jskelcy/btc-watch/ReadMe.md

 ### Building and running

 To build this project use the `build` make target to build the binary in `/out` directory.
-When using `build`, dependecies are also installed.
+When using `build`, there are no dependencies to install for this project.

 ```
 make build